Which pensions can I subtract from my Hawaii income?

 - Distributions from a private employer pension plan received upon retirement (including early retirement and disability retirement) if the employee did not contribute to the pension plan.

-- Distributions from a pension plan at age 70-1/2 that are made to comply with the federal mandatory payout rule do qualify as a retirement payment whether or not the employee is still working full time.
+- Distributions from a pension plan at age 70-1/2 that are made to comply with the federal mandatory payout rule (not applicable in 2020) whether or not the employee is still working full time.

 Distributions from a private employer pension plan received upon retirement are partially taxed by Hawaii if the employee contributed to the pension plan.
 Early distributions from a pension plan that are subject to the 10% federal penalty tax do not qualify and should not be subtracted.